 In addition to L1 requirements, applicants must also comply with general U.S. visa policies, such as offering proof of financial stability and no criminal record.

 L1 Visa Denied – Failure to Demonstrate “Specialized Knowledge”

-8 CFR 214.2(l)(1)(ii)(D) defines Specialized Knowledge as “special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures.”
-The problem will specialized knowledge cases is defining what specialized knowledge really is.
+The term “Specialized Knowledge” is defined as “special knowledge possessed by an individual of the petitioning organization’s product, service, research, equipment, techniques, management, or other interests and its application in international markets, or an advanced level of knowledge or expertise in the organization’s processes and procedures.”
+The problem with L-1 visa denied cases is defining what specialized knowledge really is.
 The recent decisions have placed special emphasis on two primary factors:

 - Defining what the foreign national’s specialized knowledge is (ie. what is their advanced level of knowledge), how the advanced level of knowledge was acquired, and how it has been applied in international markets.

 - Distinguishing the foreign nationals advanced level of knowledge from his or her peers within the US petitioning entity, the overseas employer, and from other employees within the industry.